Trusted WordPress tutorials, when you need them most.

 It is the best WordPress SEO plugin on the market and allows you to easily improve your website SEO to get more traffic from search engines.

-First, you need to install and activate the All in One SEO for WordPress plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, install and activate the All in One SEO for WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Note: There is a free All in One SEO plugin, but you will need at least the Pro plan to unlock the redirects manager feature.

-Upon activation, you will see the set up wizard which will walk you through initial setup.
+Upon activation, you will see the setup wizard, which will walk you through the initial setup.
 Simply follow the on-screen instructions to continue.

 All in One SEO wizard

-Next, you need to visit All in One SEO » Redirects page to set up redirects.
+Next, you need to visit the All in One SEO » Redirects page to set up redirects.

 Simply enter the old URL under the ‘Source URL’ field and the new URL of that page in the ‘Target URL’ field.